 A. Description of Business

-IR-Med, Inc. (OTCQB: IRME, hereinafter: the "Parent Company") was incorporated in Nevada in 2007 and is a holding company.
-IR-Med Inc. was previously named International Display Advertising Inc. and changed its name to IR-Med Inc. in January 2021.
+IR-Med, Inc. (OTC QB: IRME, hereinafter: the "Parent Company") was incorporated in Nevada in 2007.
+IR-Med Inc. was previously named International Display Advertising Inc. and changed its name to IR-Med, Inc. in January 2021.